-Leather jackets come at all different price points but not all jackets are made equally, so I always recommend purchasing one from a reputable leather retailer.
-And don’t be fooled by thinking the sales associate is upselling you, it’s always recommended to use a leather conditioner and protection spray to keep your leather jackets safe from the elements and looking it’s best over time.
+Leather jackets come at all different price points but not all of them are made equally, so I always recommend purchasing one from a reputable leather retailer.
+And don’t be fooled by thinking the sales associate is up-selling you, it’s always recommended to use a leather conditioner and protection spray to keep your jackets safe from the elements and looking it’s best over time.
 A well made leather jacket might be a bit of an investment but it’s sure to last you a lifetime provided you take proper care of it.
-Don’t worry, for those of you who aren’t into wearing real leather jackets, there are so many vegan leather options out there that look just as amazing as the real ones.
+Don’t worry, for those of you who aren’t into wearing animal skins, there are so many vegan leather options out there that look just as amazing as the real ones.
 Checkout some of my must-have leather jackets below inspired by my closet!

 Shop My Look: Leather Jackets

 My first few leather jackets were from the classic Canadian retailer Danier Leather.
 After the company was forced to close its stores in 2016, the brand is back offering a wider range of apparel in addition to it’s leather jackets.
 I purchased my most recent addition to my collection last spring and I’ve gotten so many compliments on this jacket.
 It’s made from lambskin so it’s super soft, and the classic biker style is a timeless look that goes with pretty much everything from denim to dresses.

 Oversized leather jackets are one of the few revived 90’s trends that I’m here for.
 It’s a super effortless look that has an off-duty model vibe to it, and just like a classic biker jacket this style goes great with pretty much everything in your wardrobe.
 The oversized fit also makes this a great jacket to wear as it gets colder since you can layer it over a hoodie to knit sweater for extra warmth.